ZhenrongShen/zhenrongshen.github.io/_pages/about.md

 During My Ph.D., I have been dedicated to the research on generative AI in medical image analysis, including but not limited to controllable lesion data synthesis, cross-modality image synthesis, and medical image super-resolution.
 I am passionate about pushing the boundaries of what is possible with **AI4Medicine**, believing that generative AI will reshape the landscape of medical imaging and medical image analysis.

-I have published over 30 top journal and conference papers in AI & medical imaging field, e.g., MedIA, TMI, TNNLS, EJNMMI, CVPR, and MICCAI.
+I have published over 30 top-tier journal and conference papers in AI & medical imaging field (e.g., MedIA, TMI, TNNLS, EJNMMI, CVPR, and MICCAI).
 I received Yound Scientist Award in MICCAI 2024.
+For more details, please refer to my [Curriculum Vitae](http://zhenrongshen.github.io/images/ZhenrongSHEN.pdf).

 ## News